kaneganteng/Trip-Planner-3000/README.md

 ## Trip Planner 3000

 Trip Planner 3000 is a modern web application designed to help users plan their trips seamlessly.
-It allows users to book flights, reserve hotels, and explore local events to create an unforgettable travel experience.
+It allows users to search flights, hotels, and explore local events to create an unforgettable travel experience.
 The app provides a full-fledged user interface with an interactive and responsive design, backed by a RESTful API for efficient data management.

 ## Table of Contents